mSvcBench/muBench/Monitoring/kubernetes-prometheus-operator/README.md

 # Istio
 [Istio](https://istio.io/) service mesh can be included in the cluster for a deeper monitoring.

+(If you want to also install Jaeger jump to the optional section below)

 To install Istio we used:

 ```zsh